feliixx/mgodatagen/README.md

 ### Ref

-If a field reference an other field in an other collection, you can use a ref generator.
+If a field reference an other field in a different collection, you can use a ref generator.

 generator in first collection: